-- Children are organised and tidy in the cloakrooms and hang coats and bags up neatly or place in lockers and securely close the locker doors. - Teachers should be in the classroom before the children
+- Children are organised and tidy in the cloakrooms and hang coats and bags up neatly or place in lockers and securely close the locker doors.
+This time should not be used to have a chat resulting in loss of learning time. - Adults should be in the classroom before the children.